ucsb-cs24/w23/_lab/lab02.md

 ```

 You will also notice a helper function in the same file called ```getAvgNextValues```.
 This function should be called in smoothData to find the values of the new data points.
 Note, just like in ```filterData```, you should *not* alter the data in the original argument, but instead create and populate a new vector structure.

+Looking at your smoothed data, you should now clearly see a spike in temperature (i.e., rapid decrease in d18O) around 55 ma.
+This event is known as the PalaeoceneEocene Thermal Maximum (PETM), during which deep-sea temperatures rose 5 to 6 degree Celsius in fewer than 10,000 years!
+The fitered plots let you zoom in further to investigate the variations between 53 ma and 57 ma.

 ## Step 4: Checking your work before submitting